Cheapest GOTO Equatorial Mounts

 Cheapest GOTO EQ Mount

-Equatorial mounts are best for astrophotography and having GOTO functionality is essential in 2023.
+Equatorial mounts are best for astrophotography and having GOTO functionality is essential.

 But what are the cheapest options that tick these boxes and still perform well?

-We looked into all mounts available from the leading astronomy retailers in 2023 and narrowed it down to the top three outlined in this article.
+We looked into all mounts available from the leading astronomy retailers and narrowed it down to the top three outlined in this article.

 Our recommendation is the Sky-Watcher EQM-35i.
 This is the best, but most expensive of our three recommendations.